eagle840/katacoda-labs/swaggerandpy/step1.md

 We'll be using  bhattbhavesh91/ swagger-python-flask-app demo on github, he also as a video on this.

 `git clone https://github.com/bhattbhavesh91/swagger-python-flask-app.git`{{execute}}

+You can also use the codegen on the editor.swagger.io page, and it will gnerate the code/files and allow you to download them.

 and move into the folder we'll be using